qweri0p/nhentai-json/LOG.md

 Both can easily be done with split() and a function

 I'm currently retreiving all json files for later use.
 This will take some time...

+Next day:
+This shit doesn't work at all.
+I got like 400 files deep and then it broke:(.
+I have two options:
+- Press on and do this mess, which will be very annoying and very hard to update.
+- Fork the nhentai-api npm package to make it work with FlareSolverr.
+This will make it dependent on a seperate program.
+- Give up. nhentai sucks!